 Rapid Test Availability

-To support our community’s health and safety, COVID-19 rapid testing kits are available to those working and living on campus.
+To support our community’s health and safety, COVID-19 rapid testing kits are available to students, faculty and staff.

 Testing is not mandatory but may help our community in better understanding their health.
 Remember: If you feel sick, stay home.